 If you’ve worked in digital marketing for any length of time, you’ll know one thing for sure: search is evolving fast.

 It’s no longer just about keywords and backlinks.
-With local intent, conversational queries, and AI-powered search results shaping how users find information, businesses now need to think beyond traditional SEO.
+With conversational queries, entity-driven results and AI-powered search tools reshaping how people discover information, traditional SEO alone is no longer enough.

 Let’s break it down.